 Randomised controlled trials have recently evaluated the use of DOACs in patients with active cancer.
 When compared directly with LMWH, DOACs are as effective at treating VTE as LMWH.
-However, they can cause more clinically relevant non-major bleeding, particularly in patients with luminal gastrointestinal or genitourinary cancers and caution should be applied when using DOACs for these patients.
+However, they can cause more clinically relevant non-major bleeding, particularly in patients with unresected luminal gastrointestinal or genitourinary cancers and caution should be applied when using DOACs for these patients.
+If a DOAC is selected, apixaban would be the DOAC with lowest risk of bleeding compared to LMWH, based on data from CARVAGGIO and ADAM VTE trials.

 Patients with active cancer can be offered DOACs (apixaban or rivaroxaban) first line or if not suitable, LMWH as treatment, and subsequent secondary prevention therapy.
-In making the choice of anticoagulant for a cancer patient the following points should be considered on an individual basis: site of cancer (counsel the patient carefully about increased risk of bleeding - particularly if a GU or GI cancer and document discussion); ensure all cancer treatment regimens are checked for drug interactions with a DOAC, if using; consider reduced GI absorption of a DOAC with bowel resection/significant emesis.
+In making the choice of anticoagulant for a cancer patient the following points should be considered on an individual basis: site of cancer (counsel the patient carefully about increased risk of bleeding - particularly if an unresected GU or GI cancer and document discussion); ensure all cancer treatment regimens are checked for drug interactions with a DOAC, if using; consider reduced GI absorption of a DOAC with bowel resection/significant emesis.
+Patients with cerebral metastases require careful evaluation as they are at substantial bleeding risk with anticoagulation.

-At three months, review the patient to decide on subsequent management.
-If cancer is not cured some form of continuing anticoagulation is usually recommended.
-If using apixaban, we suggest considering 5 mg bd for continuing anticoagulation rather than 2.5 mg bd in this high-risk group.
+At six months, review the patient to decide on subsequent management.
+If cancer is not cured or there is ongoing cancer-directed therapy, continuing anticoagulation is usually recommended.
+If using apixaban, we suggest considering 5 mg bd for continuing anticoagulation rather than 2.5 mg bd in this high- risk group unless there is high bleeding risk, pending further clinical trials.